dynamsoft-docs/capture-vision-docs/architecture/std-output.md

 ## Captured Result Receiver

 Captured Result Receiver (CRR) is an interface for the output of final results.

+### Final results

 Final results refer to the following 6 types of results:

 1. The original image
 2. Barcode text found on the image